Levelearn/backend/README.md

-# Levelearn - Gamified Learning App Backend
+# Levelearn: Gamified Learning App - Backend

 This repository contains the backend code for a gamified learning application, built using Express.js, Node.js, MySQL, and Prisma.
 It provides a REST API for managing users, courses, progress, rewards, and other game-related functionalities.